Minimax Optimal Fixed-Budget Best Arm Identification in Linear Bandits: Algorithm

 After that, Algorithm~\ref{algo1} finds a G-optimal design $\pi_r$ for the current dimensionality-reduced arm vectors, with a restriction on the cardinality of the support when $r=1$.
 OD-LinBAI then pulls each arm in $\mathcal A _{r-1}$ according to the proportions specified by the optimal design $\pi_r$.
 Specifically, the algorithm chooses each arm $i \in \mathcal A_{r-1}$ exactly $T_r(i) = \left\lceil \pi_r(a_r(i)) \cdot m \right\rceil$ times, where the parameter $m$ is fixed among different phases and defined as

 Note that $m = \Theta(T/\log_2 d)$ as $T\rightarrow \infty$ with $K$ fixed.
 Lemma~\ref{lemma_m} in Appendix~\ref{appendix_upperbound} shows with such choice of $m$, the total time budget consumed by the agent is no more than $T$.
-It turns out that the parameter $m$ plays a significant role in the implementation as well as the theoretical analysis of Algorithm~\ref{algo1}.
+The parameter $m$ plays a significant role in the implementation as well as the theoretical analysis of Algorithm~\ref{algo1}.

 Since the support of the G-optimal design $\pi_r$ must span $\mathbb R ^{d_r}$, the OLS estimator can be directly applied (Line $19$).
 Then for each arm $i \in \mathcal A _{r-1}$, an estimate of the expected reward is derived.
-Note that Algorithm~\ref{algo1} decouples the estimates of different phases and only utilizes the information obtained in the current phase $r$.
+Algorithm~\ref{algo1} decouples the estimates of different phases and only utilizes the information obtained in the current phase $r$.

 At the end of each phase $r$, Algorithm~\ref{algo1} eliminates a subset of possibly suboptimal arms.
 In particular, $K-\lceil d / 2\rceil$ arms are eliminated in the first phase and about half of the active arms are eliminated in each of the following phases.
 Eventually, there is only single arm $i_{\mathrm{out}}$ in the active set, which is the output of Algorithm~\ref{algo1}.